 If you are trying to lose weight through walking, one of the best things that you can do is to use a fitness tracker.
 This will help you keep tabs on your activity and motivate you to keep going day after day.
 The right activity tracker will be based on your individual needs; whether it’s step counting, sleep tracking or 24/7 heart rate tracking, there’s something for everyone.

 For weight loss, you should try and log in extra steps most days.
 Aim for five days per week at a minimum and try not to skip more than one day in a row.
-If you can walk every day, that is even better because consistency is good for burning calories.
+If you can walk that extra bit every day, that is even better because consistency is good for burning calories.

-Its also best to walk at a brisk pace.
+Its also best to move at a brisk pace.
 A recent study says most people don’t meet their goal, and that taking fewer steps may still bring health benefits, especially if you walk at a brisk pace.
 You may not lose weight, but at the very least aim to walk over 3,000 steps at a brisk pace and limit sedentary time in order to stay healthy.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!